A new method to retrieve the star formation history from white dwarf luminosity functions -- an application to the Gaia catalogue of nearby stars: White Dwarf Luminosity Function

 When the luminosity function is \textit{properly} smoothed and weighted, and the uncertainties accurately propagated, the parameterization using luminosity or magnitude should give identical results to within the errors coming from the interpolation over the model grid covering a large dynamic range of values.
 In this work, we parametrize the computation with the bolometric magnitude so the integral for a WDLF is written as

 where $n$ is the number density, $\tau$ is the inverse cooling rate, $\psi$ is the relative star formation rate, $\phi$ is the initial mass function; and their dependent variables: $M_\mathrm{bol}$ is the absolute bolometric magnitude, $\mathcal{M}_f$ is the WD mass, $t_0$ is the look-back time, $\mathcal{M}_i$ is the progenitor MS mass, $Z$ is the metallicity, $\mathcal{M}_l$ is the minimum progenitor MS mass that could have evolved in isolation into a WD in the given time, and $\mathcal{M}_u$ is the maximum progenitor MS mass.
+The normalisation of the IMF is set by integrating the IMF with the limits of $0.6$ and $8.0$\,${M}_\odot$.
+Hence, the SFH from this work is representative of the stars with masses within that range.

 The inverse cooling rate

 is a quantity taken from the pre-computed grid of cooling models.
 This rate is also dependent on the internal structure and the chemistry of the core as well as the atmosphere of the WDs.
 However, interpolation over these dependencies is not possible with the available models, so their effects are not included in this work, and is not included in the equation.